Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 If you’re thinking about bringing your own mobility aid, I suggest finding a lightweight one that you can carry (roll) up a flight of stairs to an elevator, if necessary.
 Our wheelchair folds to 28” long, 29” high, and 13” wide…and it only weighs 24 pounds, which means I can easily carry it for Jon.
 Our mobility scooter also folds up and can be pulled like carry-on luggage.
 It folds to 34” long, 20” wide, and 18” deep…and only weighs 46 pounds, which is pretty lightweight for an electric mobility aid.

+One of the biggest misconceptions is that historic sites are completely inaccessible.
+That’s just not true.
 Italy, with its rich historical heritage and cultural significance, has been increasingly working towards enhancing accessibility for travelers with disabilities.
 Despite the architectural challenges presented by its ancient cities, the country has made strides in improving access to its renowned landmarks and attractions.
 Italy boasts some of the most well-preserved ancient history in Europe, including iconic attractions such as the Colosseum, Roman Forum, Vatican, and Pompeii.
 In cities like Lucca, disabled travelers can access the medieval city walls using ramps, offering a unique and inclusive experience.
 Efforts have been made to ensure accessibility to many historic sites, allowing travelers with mobility issues to immerse themselves fully in Italy’s history.

 Besides the fact that many museums offer free admission, many have wheelchairs for your use.
 Even if a place doesn’t look accessible, ask.
 Because of the historic nature of many of the buildings in Italy, they have had to retrofit them to make them accessible.
 They might have a different entrance for mobility-challenged visitors.
 Sometimes, they will put down a removable ramp to make stairs accessible.
 We’ve even had places where Jon was brought up via a staff elevator.
 I’m often impressed with the extent to which Italians try to make their cultural treasures, even those thousands of years old, accessible.